xinsu626/xinsu626.github.io/_posts/2021-04-04-info-539-using-t5-model-for-clinical-multitask-learning.markdown

 The data in both tasks are from the clinical institution's electronic medical record (EMR).
 They are all publicly available research data sets, but access to them requires approval and signing the data use agreements (UDA).
 They can be obtained through [DBMI Data Portal](https://portal.dbmi.hms.harvard.edu/) and their corresponding share tasks.
-For negation detection, we will use the development set in the share task data and divide it into a training set and a test set at a ratio of 80%:20%.
-For clinical STS, we will use the same data split as in share tasks.
+For negation detection, we will use the development set in the share task data and divide it into a training set and a test set at a ratio of 80% : 20%​.
+For clinical STS, we will use the same data split as in the share task.
 The models will be trained and tuned on the training set (the training set will be further split into a training set and a development set for each task), and tested on the test set to get the final performance.
 In the negation detection task, the F1 score will be used as the main evaluation metric.
 At the same time, precision and recall scores will also be reported.
 In clinical STS, Pearson correlation coefficient will be used as the main evaluation metric.
 The size and evaluation metrics of these two data sets are shown in the following table.

 | Task               | Train Size | Test Size | Metric                          |
 | :----------------- | ---------- | --------- | ------------------------------- |